 Capacity resource partners consist of local organizations with regional or country-based knowledge, expertise, and networks.

-Their engagement will support local USAID MTaPS activities, while advancing local capacity to provide PSS technical support at the country and regional levels.
+Their engagement will support local USAID MTaPS activities, while advancing local capacity to provide technical support for strengthening their pharmaceutical systems at the country and regional levels.

 - African Collaborating Centre for Pharmacovigilance and Surveillance

 - Pharmaceutical Systems Africa

 - U3 SystemsWork

 - University of Ibadan